Southampton in Hampshire

 There are great places to visit near Southampton including some great cities, villages, lakes, towns, historic buildings, shopping centres and airports.

-Aldershot, Lymington, Gosport, Basingstoke, and Southampton are some of Southampton best towns to visit near Southampton.
+Aldershot, Lymington, Gosport, Basingstoke, and Southampton are great places to visit near Southampton if you like towns.

 The area close to Southampton boasts some of the best historic buildings including Fort Blockhouse.